-Welcome to our list of the top 10 small Poodle mixes.
+Here are our top 10 small Poodle mixes:

 Small and mini Poodle mixes are the result of crossing a Toy or Miniature Poodle with another small breed.